This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about total hip replacement (THR):

-THR is surgery to replace a hip joint damaged by wear, injury, or disease.
+THR is surgery to replace a hip joint damaged by wear, injury, or osteoarthritis.
 It is also called total hip arthroplasty.
 The hip joint is where the top of your femur (thigh bone) sits in the socket of your pelvic bone.
 The joint is held together by ligaments and muscles.
 The top of your femur is shaped like a ball and covered with cartilage.
 Cartilage is a tissue that helps joints move.

 How to prepare for THR: